ashwinipatle123/project1/README.md

-its a amazon clone shoppinh website
+its a amazon clone shopping website
 HTML , CSS , JS